Thomahawkuru/VarjoGazeDetector/Readme.md

 Only Varjo Base recording produces a video capture automatically.
 When Varjo Base is used, the detections are matched with the time of the video.

-The tool is set up to assume a folder structure based on research participants with a certain number of trails each.
+The tool is set up to assume a folder structure based on research participants with a certain number of trials each.
-Make sure the folder structure is participant/trail as follows, if you would like to use the tool as is.
+Make sure the folder structure is participant/trial as follows, if you would like to use the tool as is.
 Both recording methods can be mixed.

     data_folder/
         1/